daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 ### Serial Algorithms
 These are used by the src folder to implement different applications/front end protocols.
 Configuration for specific build picks the src folder implementation.
 Parallel development should be possible.

 Note these have control over ISRs.
 These are also responsible for booting core 1 which is owned by matrix algorithm.
+Design of serial protocols is a decent topic depending on application.

+#### serial_uart
+This attempts to use a flow control scheme with real time data.
+Packets are sent as continuous segment.
+There is a checksum to ensure the packet is complete.
+If packet is incomplete or incorrect it is discarded and acknowledged as received.
+If the packet comes too fast and the packet queue is full, the packet is discarded and acknowledged as received.

+This is recommended for most protocols where possible.
+This implementation avoided addressing chunks of data or micro-packets for simplicity and performance on core 0.
+Core 0 when configured for high refresh rates may not support a high packet rate otherwise.

 ## src folder
 This is boiler plate application which pulls the matrix and serial algorithms together.
 CMake configures preprocessor for size, multiplex algorithm, matrix algorithm, serial algorithm, etc. The idea here is build flavors.